-Bahá’ís coordinate their activities through their administrative institutions, they usually consult committees and their National Assemblies about their pioneering plans and when they get to where they are going they expect to render their services under the guidance and with the help and advice and encouragement of the National Assembly of that country.
+Bahá’ís coordinate their activities through their administrative institutions.
+They usually consult committees and their National Assemblies about their pioneering plans; and when they get to where they are going, they expect to render their services under the guidance and with the help, advice and encouragement of the National Assembly of that country.
 If the pioneer himself comes from a country where the Bahá’í administrative experience is relatively new and does not yet function very efficiently, he is neither very shocked nor surprised to find the same holds true of where he has arrived.
-But if he comes from a country where an efficient administration answered his questions and letters and advised and helped him, he may find that he gets no answers, or long delayed ones, to his questions and letters, that there seems no administrative body set up to help or guide him and that in addition to being in a new country and entering upon a new life, it looks as if no one cared he was there anyway!
+But if he comes from a country where an efficient administration answered his questions and letters, and advised and helped him, he may find that he gets no answers, or long delayed ones, to his questions and letters, that there seems to be no administrative body set up to help or guide him, and that in addition to being in a new country and entering upon a new life, it looks as if no one cared he was there anyway!
 This is a plain statement of facts and not hypothetical.
-We may well ask “What is wrong?
+We may well ask, “What is wrong?
 Why should such conditions exist?”
 Well, there is nothing very wrong, just combinations of circumstances affecting other people’s lives and now, because we are involved with them, affecting our own.
 One reason pioneers are so much needed all over the world, aside from the vast field open for mass teaching, is that in many countries what the word “administration”—Bahá’í or otherwise—means is not understood at all.
 To administer is to

 manage and coordinate something so that it goes ahead smoothly and produces the desired result.
-In the economic field this implies trained, skilled experts and in the field of government, political parties and manoeuvres.
-But in our Bahá’í administration, the people who run it are just ordinary people, elected, by entirely secret ballot, because they seemed the best the believers could find.
-This means that National Assembly members are usually busy earning their living, may have long distances to cover in order to attend meetings, are employees who are circumscribed in their time by their employment, are farmers from the interior, or villagers to whom time does not mean what it does to us.
-All of this has nothing to do with the good-will, intelligence, spiritual capacity, faith or devotion of National Assembly members, or a Local Assembly’s members, or a committee’s.
+In the economics field this implies trained, skilled experts; and in the field of government, political parties and manoeuvres.
+But in our Bahá’í administration, the people who run it are just ordinary people, elected, entirely by secret ballot, because they seemed the best the believers could find.
+This means that National Assembly members are usually busy earning their living, may have long distances to cover in order to attend meetings, are employees who are circumscribed in their time by their employment, are farmers from the interior, or are villagers to whom time does not mean what it does to us.
+All of this has nothing to do with the good-will, intelligence, spiritual capacity, faith or devotion of National Assembly members, Local Assembly members, or a committee’s.
 It is just a self-explanatory statement of fact.
 Many National Assemblies all over the world have difficulty in holding meetings at all.
 I recall one vast country where it costs over a thousand dollars in air tickets to get an Assembly together and then it is seldom more than a bare quorum.
-If an Assembly, labouring valiantly in the face of difficulties similar to this, does not promptly answer its letters or pay attention to pioneers, there are reasons for it which the pioneer, putting himself in its place, can easily see and should make him more determined than ever to stay and teach in that country and help that national community and that National Assembly all he can.
+If an Assembly, labouring valiantly in the face of difficulties similar to this, does not promptly answer its letters or pay attention to pioneers; there are reasons for it which the pioneer, putting himself in its place, can easily see and should make him more determined than ever to stay and teach in that country, and help that national community and that National Assembly all he can.

 Many National Assemblies have great trouble in finding, among their nine members, a person who will accept to act as secretary; mostly it is the secretary on whom the heaviest burden falls, who is expected to come and live at the National Centre and develop a National Secretariat.
 I remember the case of a farmer who was chosen secretary of one Na-